Discover more from The All-in-One Investing Newsletter

 1. Business

-The business section explains in simple terms what the firm offers and how they operate.
+The business section explains in simple terms what the firm offers and how it operates.

 This should always be the first thing you read.